Australia In Charge As Boland Rips Through Rohit-less India - UrduPoint

 In reply, Australia lost Usman Khawaja for two on the last ball before stumps with Bumrah doing the damage, leaving them at 9-1 with Sam Konstas on seven.

-"It was disappointing losing a wicket on the last ball of the day but it's a pretty good position after they won the toss," said Boland.
+There was drama at the end when Bumrah and the 19-year-old Konstas were involved in a spat, setting the scene for a fiery day two.

-"I felt like I bowled pretty good... a bit stiff still from Melbourne but happy with the way the day went.
+"It was disappointing losing a wicket on the last ball of the day but it's a pretty good position after they won the toss," said Boland, whose side leads the series 2-1.

 "Hopefully the sun's out and we can bat all day (on Saturday).
 There's still a nice covering of grass on the wicket and hopefully another good day for us tomorrow."